Running gear for cold weather: Must-have essentials for winter runners

 Two side thigh pockets hold essentials without bouncing or weighing down the tights, and a rear stash pocket in the waistband is great for gels and snacks.
 These tights also have a reflective detail on the ankle and thigh for added visibility.

-JANJI GROUNDWORK TIGHTS
+JANJI RUNNING TIGHTS

 Winter running pants